+So how much could these taxes be?
+Let's say your family owns a sports utility vehicle and an all-terrain vehicle.
+The tax assessor finds that the value of your SUV is $10,650 and your ATV is worth $1,573.
 To find the amount of taxes due, divide the assessed value by $100, and then multiply the result by the tax rate.

 SUV: $10,650 ÷ $100 = $106.50; $106.50 x $5 = $532.50

-ATV: ÷ $100 = $15.73; $15.73 x $.4.25 = $66.85
+ATV: $1,573 ÷ $100 = $15.73; $15.73 x $5 = $78.65

-Total Personal Property Tax: $1,068.48
+Total Personal Property Tax: $611.15

-Your family has to pay more than $1,000 each year in personal property taxes for your vehicles.
+Your family has to pay more than $600 each year in personal property taxes for your vehicles.
 If you live in a state with personal property tax, consider the long-term cost when you buy a vehicle.

-In Maryland, where personal property tax applies mostly to business-related items, both the county and the town would tax a business [source: Comptroller of Maryland].
-That means if a business bought some furniture, it would pay personal property taxes on them once to the town, and then again to the county.
-Items such as office furniture that don't have a blue book to decide value are assessed based on original cost minus depreciation for age.
+In Maryland, where personal property taxes apply mostly to business-related items, both the county and the town tax businesses.
+That means if a business bought some furniture, it would pay personal property taxes on it once to the town, and then again to the county.
+Since there is no blue book covering office furniture, machinery, tools, etc., assessments are based on the item's original cost minus depreciation for age.

 Some states also tax intangible assets under their personal property tax.
 Intangible assets are goods and items you can't actually touch, such as stocks, bonds and patents.
 Few states tax intangible assets on their personal property taxes.
 Most tax personal vehicles or business assets.